-It is important to note that the DBEHLs go beyond environmental hazards originating external to the plant.
-As defined in NEI 18-04, the scope of the DBEHLs includes external hazards such as seismic events, wind including tornados and wind-generated missiles, external flooding, hazards from external facilities, and internal plant hazards such as internal fires, internal floods, high energy line breaks, and internally generated missiles.
+It is important to note that the DBHLs go beyond environmental hazards originating external to the plant.
+The scope of the DBHLs includes external hazards such as seismic events, wind including tornados and wind-generated missiles, external flooding, hazards from external facilities, and internal plant hazards such as internal fires, internal floods, high energy line breaks, and internally generated missiles.
 These internal plant hazards are frequently described as "area events."
 Guidance on the scope of hazards may be found in Chapter 3 of the Standard Review Plan (NUREG-0800).
-The concept is to ensure that hazards with a frequency down to 10-4/plant-year are identified so that design requirements identified in Section 5.4 for the SR SSCs to protect them against any DBEHL can be specified.
-Each DBEHL may impact one or more reactors as well as non-reactor radioactive sources.
-Note that the DBEHLs are one of the inputs to the analysis of hazards in the PRA.
+The concept is to ensure that hazards with a frequency down to 10-4/plant-year are identified so that design requirements identified in Section 5.4 for the SR SSCs to protect them against any DBHL can be specified.
+Each DBHL may impact one or more reactors as well as non-reactor radioactive sources.

-NEI 18-04 identifies two alternative approaches for the selection of DBEHLs.
+NEI 18-04 provides the option of selecting DBHLs either deterministically or probabilistically.
+These levels are design requirements on the plant capabilities to enable the SR SSCs to perform their RSFs.
+In either case, the hazards are addressed in the PRA and result in the identification of new LBEs.
+Note that the DBHLs, whether selected deterministically or probabilistically, are one of the inputs to the analysis of hazards in the PRA.
+When the hazards are addressed in the PRA, the response of the plant to the full frequency spectrum of the hazards will be considered and result in LBEs initiated by hazards that may appear in the AOO, DBE, and BDBE regions.
+DBEs caused by a hazard would then be mapped to a corresponding DBA in which only SR SSCs would be credited with performing each RSF.
+DBHLs may be defined either before or after internal and external hazards are incorporated into the PRA.
+In either case, to be consistent with the LMP methodology, there must be sufficient capability in the SR SSCs to enable the performance of their RSFs following the occurrence of a hazard at the DBHL.
+NEI 18-04 identifies two alternative approaches for the selection of DBHLs.
 One is to use the existing criteria in Chapter 3 of the Standard Review Plan, in which case the selection is made deterministically.
-The second alternative is to derive the DBEHLs based on a probabilistic hazard analysis subject to review by the NRC staff.
+The second alternative is to derive the DBHLs based on a probabilistic hazard analysis subject to review by the NRC staff.
 For each hazard, the method used should be clearly identified in the SAR.
 For hazard levels derived probabilistically, the technical requirements for probabilistic hazard analysis in the non-LWR PRA standard should be used and referenced.
-The PRA documentation would then provide the technical basis for the derivation of those DBEHLs.
+The PRA documentation would then provide the technical basis for the derivation of those DBHLs.